 What if my property is damaged by the environment?

 If damage happens because of the weather, wild animals, or anything else that is outside of the Host's control, the camper is solely responsible for their damaged property.
 We recommend that campers consider seeking insurance for camping gear and other personal property that they can lean on in the event of their property being damaged by the environment.

 What if my property is damaged by a third party?

-If damage happens to camper property as a result of someone that is not the Host or Hipcamper, then we recommend that a police report is filed and that reimbursement from this third party is pursued.
+If damage happens to camper property because of a third party person that is not related to the Hicpcamp booking in question, then we recommend that a police report is filed if necessary and that reimbursement from this third party is pursued.